-Best Squirrel Traps for Preppers
+Typed Of Squirrel Traps for Preppers

 Cage traps are too cumbersome to travel with on foot and snare traps are not the most efficient way to catch a meal.
 Your best option is a baited snap type trap.

-When you arrive at your chosen camp the snap traps can immediately be set up in seconds ready to catch you dinner.
-This gives you precious time to do other important tasks like water collection, building a fire and setting up a shelter.
+When you arrive at your chosen camp, you should immediately set up the snap traps.
+It only takes seconds to set them up and they’re ready to catch you dinner.
+This gives you precious time to do other important tasks like water collection, building a fire, and setting up a shelter.

 What Type of Snap Trap to Use